Let the Great World Spin

 He looked away.
 “I had a run- in with one of the pimps.”

 “Because why, man?”

 “Because he claimed I was taking up their time.
 Guy calls himself Birdhouse.
 Only got one good eye.
 Go figure.
 In he came, knocked on the door, said hello, called me brother this, brother that, real nice and polite, even hung his hat on the doorknob.
 Sat down on the sofa and looked up at the crucifix.
 Said he had a real appreciation for the holy life.
 Then produced a length of lead pipe that he’d ripped from the toilet.
 Imagine that.
 He’d been sitting there all that time, just letting my bathroom flood.”
-He shrugged.

 “But they still come around,” he said.
 “The girls.
 I don’t encourage it, really.
 I mean, what are they going to do?
 Pee on the street?
 It’s not much.
 Just a little gesture.
 A place they can use.
 A tinkling shop.”
 He arranged the tea and a plate of biscuits, went to his prayer kneeler–a simple piece of wood that he tucked behind him to support his body as he knelt–and gave his thanks to God for the biscuits, the tea, the appearance of his brother.